aliwert/react-exchange-rate/README.md

 - Responsive Design: Works well on various devices and screen sizes.<br>

 ## Technologies Used
-- React: JavaScript library for building user interfaces.
+- React.js
-- axios: Promise-based HTTP client for making requests to the API.
+- axios
-- FontAwesome: Icon library for including the arrow icon.<br>
+- FontAwesome
-- CSS: Styling for the application.
+- CSS

 ## How to Run